 A. What is the objective of this Review?

-The ultimate purpose of successfully implementing AoC Review Team Recommendations is the creation of a “culture of accountability and transparency” throughout ICANN.
-ATRT2 endeavored to identify how clearly ICANN employees and Directors understand the ways their respective roles, responsibilities and daily activities relate directly to accountability and transparency.
-ATRT2 also examined the effect that implementation has had on the perspective of ICANN’s Board and Staff and on the work of the Community.
+The ultimate purpose of successfully implementing AoC Review Team Recommendations is to create a “culture of accountability and transparency” throughout ICANN.
+ATRT2 endeavored to identify how clearly ICANN employees and Directors understand how their respective roles, responsibilities and daily activities relate directly to accountability and transparency.
+ATRT2 also examined the effect that implementation of Recommendations has had on the perspective of ICANN’s Board and Staff and on the work of the Community.

 B. What is the current environment?